SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Experimental Assessment

 Assuming a significance level of $\alpha = 0.05$, this analysis was designed to identify configurations that do not significantly differ from the one exhibiting the lowest mean MSE across the 10 folds.
 Configurations yielding a p-value lower than $\alpha$ in these comparisons were excluded.
 This process effectively isolated the top 131 configurations that demonstrated no significant difference in MSE performance compared to the best-performing configuration.

-As stated above, the best configuration was chosen prioritizing the lowest model complexity among these 131 configurations.
-Thus, the latent space was first fixed to 32, the Identity activation function was chosen as activation function of the SincNet layer, and 16 filters were selected with a kernel size of 41.
+As mentioned earlier, the best configuration was selected by prioritizing the lowest model complexity among the 131 configurations.
+From these, the configurations with the smallest latent space, specifically 32, were chosen.
+Then, from the remaining options, the configuration with the Identity function as the activation function for the SincNet layer was selected.
+Finally, among the remaining configurations, those with 16 filters were chosen, leading to the final selection of a kernel size of 41.

 As mentioned before, the same procedure was applied to Set B. The analyses resulted in similar results and to the same configuration.